sunaina-2007/quirk/README.md

 Quirk is licensed under the [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License), which guarantees end users the freedom to study, share, and modify the software.

 Note that this license **does not** give free reign to redistribute the name and branding of quirk.
 So if you'd like to publish your own version, please rename it to avoid end-user confusion.

+ # Key facts
+Depression is a common mental disorder.
+Globally, more than 264 million people of all ages suffer from depression.
+Depression is a leading cause of disability worldwide and is a major contributor to the overall global burden of disease.
+More women are affected by depression than men.
+Depression can lead to suicide.
+There are effective psychological and pharmacological treatments for moderate and severe depression.

+edits done by Sunaina...